-As discussed above, the Legislature has determined that, based on the need for private duty nursing services and the scarcity of nurses available for medically fragile children, the additional reimbursement fees are needed for those who enroll and participate in the provider directory.
+As discussed in the needs and benefits section, above, the Department has determined, based on the need for private duty nursing services and the scarcity of nurses available for medically fragile children the additional reimbursement fees are needed for those who enroll and participate in the provider directory.
+Therefore, no other alternatives were considered during the development of this proposal.